LibraryOfCongress/newspaper-navigator/README.md

 One answer is to use image embeddings and T-SNE to cluster the images in 2D.
 To accomplish this, I've used <a href="https://github.com/christiansafka/img2vec">img2vec</a>, a Python package that produces embeddings for images using ResNet-18 and AlexNet.
 Here, I've chosen to use the 512-dimensional embeddings from ResNet-18 produced by feeding in an image and grabbing the weights in the last hidden layer.
 Using sklearn's implementation of T-SNE, it's easy to perform dimensionality reduction down to 2D - perfect for a visualization.
 We can then visualize a day in history!

-For a sample visualization of June 7th, 1944 (the day after D-Day), please see: (*INSERT HERE!*).
+For a sample visualization of June 7th, 1944 (the day after D-Day), please see <a href="https://github.com/bcglee/beyond_words/blob/master/demos/visualizing_6_7_1944.png">/demos/visualizing_6_7_1944.png</a> (*NOTE: the image is 20 MB, enabling high resolution of images even when zooming in*).
 If you search around in this visualization, you will find clusters of maps showing the Western Front, photographs of military action, and photographs of people.
+Currently, the aspect ratio of the extracted visual content is not preserved, but this is to be added in future iterations.

 The script <a href="https://github.com/bcglee/beyond_words/blob/master/generate_visualization.py">generate_visualization.py</a> contains all of my code for generating visualizations.
 Note that it requires <a href="https://github.com/christiansafka/img2vec">img2vec</a> and scikit-learn.